Irresistible Lemon Blueberry Cookies – A Sweet and Tangy Treat

 Step 4 – Shaping and Baking

-Scoop the cookie dough onto a baking sheet lined with parchment paper, leaving space between each scoop for spreading.
-For perfectly round cookies, use the cookie scoot technique—just swirl a round cutter around each freshly baked cookie to shape them neatly.
+Scoop the cookie dough onto a lined baking sheet, leaving space for them to spread.
+If you want picture-perfect cookies, use the “cookie scoot” technique—right after baking, gently swirl a round cutter around each warm cookie to shape them neatly.

-Bake at 350°F for about 10-12 minutes, or until the edges are golden brown and the centers are set but still soft.
+Bake at 350°F for 10-12 minutes, or until the edges turn golden brown and the centers are just set.

 Lemon blueberry cookie dough scooped onto a baking sheet ready to bake